 In compliance with provisions of the Colorado Water Quality Control Act and the Colorado Discharge Permit Regulations; the City of Thornton is required to obtain a permit, which authorizes the City to discharge stormwater.
 Such discharges are allowed in accordance with the conditions of the City’s MS4 Permit and the City’s Stormwater Management Program.

-The MS4 Permit and the Stormwater Management Program require the City of Thornton to implement six minimum control measures over the next permitted period of 2008 – 2013.
+The MS4 Permit requires the City of Thornton to implement six minimum control measures.
 These minimum control measures are as follows...

 Public Education and Outreach